FBrockmeyer/dwdaccess/README.md

 |:----|:------------------------------------------------------------------------------------------------------------------------------------------------------------------|:------|
 | 379 | <https://opendata.dwd.de/climate_environment/CDC/observations_germany/climate/hourly/air_temperature/historical/stundenwerte_TU_03987_18930101_20221231_hist.zip> | 03987 |

-It looks like the station with `id` $03987$ is the only of the five closest stations providing data.
+It looks like the station with `id` $03987$ is the only out of the five closest stations providing data.
 Does the data for recent and historical records come from the same station?